 In this experiment, we tested whether the manipulated priors of Expt.
-3a are causally related to the endorsement of causal statements.
-Most of the experimental design was identical to that of Experiment 3a.
+3A are causally related to the endorsement of causal statements.
+Most of the experimental design was identical to that of Expt.
+3A.